-While our business activities, we may disclose your personal information to donors, consortium partners and subcontractors for purposes directly related to the management and delivery of our services.
-This includes the application and grant making process.
+Through our business activities, we may disclose your personal information to donors, consortium partners and subcontractors for purposes directly related to the management and delivery of our services.
+This includes the grant making process where we receive applications from interested parties for funding.
 Those in question will be obligated to use the personal information in accordance with the terms of this privacy statement.

 We may also need to disclose your information if required to do so by law and for the purpose of defending our legal rights (including providing information to others for the purposes of fraud prevention).

-We take reasonable technical and organisational precautions to prevent the loss, misuse or alternation of your personal information.
-All personal information is stored securely in accordance with the principles of the Data Protection Act 1998.
+We take reasonable technical and organisational precautions to prevent the loss, misuse or alteration of your personal information.
+All personal information is stored securely in accordance with the principles of the General Data Protection Regulation.

 By using our website services, you acknowledge that the transmission of information over the internet is inherently insecure, and we cannot guarantee the security of data sent over the internet.

 You are responsible for keeping the password you use for accessing our website and application portal confidential; we will not ask you for your password (except when you log in to our website).

 In addition, personal information that you submit for publication on the website will be published on the internet and may be available around the world.